top of page

 Supporting Units

 This section highlights the various units attached to the 36th ID in support of its operations.
-Units included are the 111th Medical Battalion, 111th Engineer Battalion, 443rd AAA Battalion, 753rd Tank Battalion, 636th Tank Destroyer Battalion, 442nd Regimental Combat Team, and more.
+Units included are the 111th Medical Battalion, 443rd AAA Battalion, 753rd Tank Battalion, 636th Tank Destroyer Battalion, and 442nd Regimental Combat Team.

 Unknown